algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 - **Documentation**: Comprehensive documentation is maintained to assist developers and stakeholders in understanding the website and its architecture.

 ---

+## In-Store Connectivity

+Many clients and tourists may not have a 4G connection available while in the store, making Wi-Fi access essential for using the website.

+- **Store Wi-Fi Availability:** The store provides a dedicated Wi-Fi network for customers.
+- **Seamless Access via QR Code:** When a user scans the QR code at the store entrance, the NoDogSplash captive portal is triggered.
+This portal automatically connects the user to the store's Wi-Fi and redirects them to the Cheerish web application.
+- **User Experience:** This setup ensures that all users, regardless of their mobile data availability, can access the website quickly and reliably as soon as they enter the store.

+### NoDogSplash

+NoDogSplash (NDS) is a captive portal solution that provides a simple way to manage Wi-Fi access for customers in public spaces, such as stores.
+It allows users to connect to the store's Wi-Fi network and access the Cheerish web application seamlessly.

+- **Captive Portal:** When users scan the QR code, they are redirected to the NDS portal, which provides a simple login page.
+- **Automatic Connection:** Once users accept the terms and conditions, they are automatically connected to the store's Wi-Fi network.
+- **Redirection to Cheerish:** After connecting, users are redirected to the Cheerish web application, allowing them to start using the website immediately.

+NDS require a server to run and an access to the stores WI-Fi router / dedicated gateway device.

+>Note: See the NDS [documentation](https://nodogsplash.readthedocs.io/en/latest/overview.html) for more information.

+---

+## Going Beyond the Limitations

+During the development of the website we have encountered some limitations inherent to the Bubble.io platform, such as:

+- **Optimization**: Bubble.io is not as performant as a custom-built website, loading times are long (> 3 secondex) and every second spent on loading is 10% of users lost.
+- **Free Plan Limitations**: The free plan of Bubble.io is very limited in terms of features and performance, making it difficult to build a fully functional website (e.g. loops aren't available in free plan).
+- **Expensive**: Bubble.io paid plans are expensive and not suitable for small projects, making it difficult to justify the cost for a Proof Of Concept.

+Due to those limitations, after multiple discussions with the team and a green light from the client, we have decided to in addition to the Bubble.io website, to create a custom built website using the following technologies:

+- **Frontend**: Vite.js template Vue.js, a modern JavaScript framework for building user interfaces, allowing for better performance and flexibility.
+- **Backend**: Node.js, a JavaScript runtime for building scalable network applications, allowing for better performance and scalability.

+For the database we have decided to use the same database as the one used in the Bubble.io website, as it is already available and contains all the necessary data.

 ## Future Enhancements